Al Gore: Personal life

 Gore met Mary Elizabeth "Tipper" Aitcheson at his St. Albans senior prom in 1965.
 She was from the nearby St. Agnes School.
 Tipper followed Gore to Boston to attend college, and they married at the Washington National Cathedral on May 19, 1970.

 They have four children; Karenna Gore (b.
 1973), Kristin Carlson Gore (b.
 1977), Sarah LaFon Gore (b.
 1979) and Albert Arnold Gore III (b.
 1982).

-In June 2010 the Gores announced in an e-mail to friends that after "long and careful consideration" they had made a mutual decision to separate.
-In May 2012, it was reported that Gore started dating Elizabeth Keadle of Rancho Santa Fe, California.
+In June 2010, the Gores announced in an e-mail to friends that after "long and careful consideration", they had made a mutual decision to separate.
+In May 2012, it was reported that Gore had started dating Elizabeth Keadle of Rancho Santa Fe, California.

-He is Baptist, member of Georgetown Baptist Church in Washington, D.C..

-He is possibly related to the Albert "Al" N. Gore who ran in the 2012 Mississippi Senate election.
-In some interviews, the candidate described how he might be distantly related to the vice-president by saying the Gore family split into two factions in the 1800s, with one going to Tennessee (and later giving rise to the vice-president and his Tennessee Senator father), and the other going to Mississippi (giving rise to that state's Democratic Senate candidate).
-Despite the speculation, it has never officially been confirmed if the two are in fact distant relatives.
+Before beginning his political career, he attended the New Salem Missionary Baptist Church in Elmwood, Tennessee.
+In 1977, when he moved to Arlington County, Virginia, he attended the Mount Vernon Baptist Church.
+He and his wife were baptized in 1980 and became members of the church.
+In 2004, he announced he had left the Southern Baptist Convention, but remained a Baptist.
+In 2007, he received Ethics Daily's "Baptist of the Year" award for his environmental activism.
+He was a keynote speaker at the 2008 New Baptist Covenant convention.

 Awards and honors

 Gore is the recipient of a number of awards, including the Nobel Peace Prize (together with the Intergovernmental Panel on Climate Change) in 2007, a Primetime Emmy Award for Current TV in 2007, a Webby Award in 2005, the Dan David Prize in 2008 and the Prince of Asturias Award in 2007 for International Cooperation.
 He was elected to the American Philosophical Society in 2008.
 He also starred in the 2006 documentary An Inconvenient Truth, which won an Academy Award for Best Documentary in 2007 and wrote the book An Inconvenient Truth: The Planetary Emergency of Global Warming and What We Can Do About It, which won a Grammy Award for Best Spoken Word Album in 2009.
+In 2024, Gore was awarded the Presidential Medal of Freedom by U.S. president Joe Biden.